 This is somewhat confusing because the Interstate Commerce Commission also labels firecrackers as Class C explosives.
 Regarding dates, Class 1 firecracker labels, those made before 1950, have no government-regulated safety warned, but simply say “Made in China” (and less commonly Canton or Hong Kong).
 Class 2, 1950-1954, still have no safety warnings, but now say “Made in Macau” or “Made in Portuguese Macau.”
 Class 3, 1955-1968, have an additional marking “ICC Class C.” Class 4, 1969-1972, have two warnings, “Caution: Explosive” and “Lay on ground, light fuse, get away.”
 In 1973, Congress shifted the responsibility of grading fireworks to the Department of Transportation, so now Class 5 labels, from 1973-1976, read, “DOT Class C Common Fireworks” and “Made in China” again.
 Class 6 labels, 1977-1994, are the same as Class 5, except they also say “Contains less than 50mg flash powder, as per new government regulations.”
 Class 7, 1995-present, has a new mark referring to an international standard for hazardous material, “UN 0336, 1.4g consumer fireworks.”

 (All the facts above come from Warren Dotz and his 2000 Ten Speed Press trade book “Firecrackers: The Art and History,” co-authored with Jack Mingo and George Moyer.
-All the images come from Mike McHenry’s Mr. Brick Label Flickr page.)
+If you buy something through a link in this article, Collectors Weekly may get a share of the sale.
+Learn more.)